André Morell: Later career

 Morell continued to appear in Hammer's horror films in the ensuing decade.
 He had parts in the Shadow of the Cat (1960), She (1964, again with Peter Cushing) and its sequel The Vengeance of She (1967), the lead in The Plague of the Zombies (1965), and The Mummy's Shroud (1966).
 He also starred with Cushing in Hammer's Cash on Demand, playing the same role he had played opposite Richard Vernon in the original TV play, The Gold Inside, but turned down the opportunity of reprising the title role in Hammer's feature film adaptation of Quatermass and the Pit (1967).

 Morell continued to act successfully on television throughout the decade, with guest roles in episodes of series such as The Avengers (1963 and 1965), Danger Man (1965), Doctor Who (The Massacre of St Bartholomew's Eve 1966), The Saint (1965) and in The Caesars (1968) in a prominent role as the Roman emperor Tiberius.

 In 1969, he became the vice president of Equity, the trade union for British actors and performers.
 He then served as president of the organisation for a year from 1973-74.
 During this time he was involved in a dispute in which Equity threatened to expel Laurence Olivier as a member due to comments he made in a newspaper feature about the possibility of forming a breakaway union.
 The union also suffered from financial problems, and Morell continued to warn against destructive divisions amongst the members when he stepped down as president.

 Despite his involvement in union business he continued to be a busy working actor.
 He appeared in Stanley Kubrick's Barry Lyndon (1975) as a nobleman friend of the title character.
 His last television work was an episode of the ITV series The Professionals in 1978, the year of his death.
 The animated film version of The Lord of the Rings, in which he voiced the character of Elrond, was released the same year, but his final film work was not seen until the year after his death.
 This was as the judge in The First Great Train Robbery.

+Personal life

+Morell married actress Joan Greenwood in 1960.
+The couple had a son, Jason Morell, who also became an actor, appearing in films such as Mrs Brown (1997, as Lord Stanley) and Wilde (also 1997, as Ernest Dowson).

+Death

 Morell, who smoked up to 60 cigarettes a day until he gave up in 1976, died from lung cancer in London on 28 November 1978, at the age of 69.
-He and his wife Joan Greenwood had a son, Jason Morell, who also became an actor, appearing in films such as Mrs Brown (1997, as Lord Stanley) and Wilde (also 1997, as Ernest Dowson).